.... before they manage you

 Whichever method you use to keep track of your spending habits is not important.
 What is important is that you are monitoring your finances, so that you can provide for yourself, meet your obligations, and share with others.

-If you are considering taking out a loan to fund your education, please see How Much of a Loan can I Afford and the very informative video and financial information contained on Auburn Seminary's website.
+If you are considering taking out a loan to fund your education, please see Preparing to Take Out a Loan and the very informative video and financial information contained on Auburn Seminary's website.